 - Curiosity and Discovery:

-Curiosity may have killed the cat, but it is the same ability that has given us many amazing scientists and their discoveries.
-It is all about asking questions and analyzing the answers for them.
-If you are someone who loves a good puzzle and shows a keen interest in discoveries, a science major is for you.
+Curiosity may have killed the cat, but it has also given us many amazing scientists and their discoveries.
+Science is all about asking questions and searching for answers.
+If you are someone who loves a good puzzle, a science major could be the right fit for you.

 - Make a Difference: